bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 So what we do is we simply multiply each one of these equations with the coefficient from the other one.
 And then we can simplify the equation, and we can extract x.
 We can extract the private key.
-You know, if I hadn't simplified this, if I had also included the other partial nons, then we simply would have done this elimination step twice because, you know, we're trying to eliminate multiple variables, but we have sufficient equations to do so.
+You know, if I hadn't simplified this, if I had also included the other partial nonce, then we simply would have done this elimination step twice because, you know, we're trying to eliminate multiple variables, but we have sufficient equations to do so.
 So why do we care about this?
 That is because we don't really trust our counterparty.
 Because in a multi-state setup, we don't really worry about the rest of the world attacking us and knowing what our private key is.